 The third place winner was Noel Khan and his AiGIS: US Tax Maps application.
 The AiGIS application is a fully automated application that helps Tax Assessor offices efficiently georeference their US Assessor maps to leverage the spatial relationships in their data.
 Noel won $25,000 that he can now reinvest in his new Smart M.App business.

 Andrew Kerr from Sweden, received an Honorable Mention for his Everybody Counts: My Safari Smart M.App.
 This application combines Smart M.App technology with crowd-sourcing smart phone apps used by ecotourists to help perform a census of endangered species in African Safari parks.

 Jens Hiestermann from South Africa also received an Honorable Mention for his Smart M.App, GeoFarmer – A Monthly Crop Monitoring Tool.
 This application uses climatic data and satellite imagery to help agricultural estimators, insurers, and commodity traders determine field-specific crop status.

 All of the other finalists who submitted working Smart M.Apps by the 31 October deadline will receive a prize of $5,000 for all of their hard work.
 We want to again thank everyone that has participated in the IGNITE competition and we hope that all of our finalists will continue to innovate to keep up with the dynamically changing world.
-Read more about the top 20 IGNITE Finalists and their Smart M.Apps on the M.App Exchange.
+Find more Smart M.Apps on the M.App Exchange.